Gokay2705/Gokay2705/README.md

 ### Hi there 👋

-I'm a student of IT boot-camp and after I completed my education, I want to be a cloud engineer and AWS Solution Architect.
+I'm a student of IT boot-camp and after I completed my education, I want to be a cloud and AWS Solution Architect engineer.
 I have an experience with Kubernetes, Docker Swarm, Jenkins and Amazon Web Services.
 I like to follow and get connect with people to learn something interesting that helps to develop my career.
 You can see my work at my repo.

 <!--
 **Gokay2705/Gokay2705** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.